Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Myofunctional therapy: Establishing proper muscle patterns

-- Expansion therapy: MSE or FME to optimize jaw width
+- Expansion therapy: MSE or FME to optimize jaw width if needed

-- Sleep study: Documenting breathing improvements needed
+- Sleep study: Documenting baseline and goals

 Post-Surgical Support

-- Continued myofunctional therapy: Maintaining proper function
+- Myofunctional therapy: Retraining proper function

 - Breathing exercises: Optimizing airway use